 The wildlife tours amount to six hours on a bus with a competent naturalist-driver, who interprets the park and assists in wildlife sighting.
 When wildlife is sighted, you usually view it from the bus.
 Or, if you will not disturb the wildlife, from near the bus.
 The tour includes a box lunch.

 Roads are bumpy, so come prepared for a rigorous trip.
 Tours leave early in the morning and in mid-afternoon to catch the best viewing time.
 For every traveler, this tour is highly recommended.

 Free shuttle buses make the same trip in and out of the park.
 Shuttle buses allow you to get off at designated points for a hike.
 However, the shuttles move quickly and don’t stop to view the animals or offer naturalist interpretation.

 Distances in the park can seem boundless and there is only one road in and out.
 It takes four hours to go from the park entrance to the final stop, at Wonder Lake, deep in the park.

 One of the special Park Service interpretive efforts is sled dog demonstrations, which takes place near the park entrance.

-Among the few lodgings at Denali, the rustic but comfortable McKinley Chalets or Denali Princess Lodge are good choices.
+Among the few lodgings at Denali, the rustic but comfortable McKinley Chalet Resort or Denali Princess Lodge are good choices.

 Fairbanks is in the interior of Alaska, a landscape far more severe than the temperate coastal areas of Anchorage or Juneau-Skagway-Sitka.